Jon Berti Player Props: Marlins vs. Royals

 Royals Pitching Rankings

-- The Royals have the 27th-ranked team ERA among all MLB pitching staffs (4.98).
+- The Royals' 5.00 team ERA ranks 27th across all league pitching staffs.

-- The Royals rank 14th in baseball in home runs allowed (65 total, 1.1 per game).
+- Royals pitchers combine to rank 15th in baseball in home runs allowed (67 total, 1.1 per game).

-- The Royals are sending Hernandez (0-3) out to make his third start of the season.
+- Lyles makes the start for the Royals, his 13th of the season.
+He is 0-9 with a 6.75 ERA and 53 strikeouts in 66 2/3 innings pitched.

+- His last time out came on Saturday against the Colorado Rockies, when the righty tossed five innings, surrendering one earned run while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.